ivangfr/spring-boot-nginx-keycloak-cluster/README.md

 - create `user-test` user;
 - assign `USERS` group to `user-test`;

-To complete, copy the `SIMPLE_SERVICE_CLIENT_SECRET` value that is shown at the end of the script.
-It will be needed whenever we call `Keycloak` to get a `JWT` access token to access `simple-service`.
+To complete, copy the `SIMPLE_SERVICE_CLIENT_SECRET` value shown at the end of the script.
+It will be needed whenever we call `Keycloak` to get a JWT access token to access `simple-service`.

 ## Testing the simple-service endpoints